Thailand in World War II: Thai Invasion of French-Indochina (1940–1941)

-Franco-Thai War (1940–1941)
+Franco-Thai War

 In October 1940, the Franco-Thai War broke out.
 The war was a sporadic battle between Thai and French forces along Thailand's eastern frontier and culminated in an invasion of Laos and Cambodia in January 1941.
 The Royal Thai Armed Forces were successful in occupying the territories in French Indochina, with the French scoring their only notable victory at sea at the Battle of Ko Chang.

 Japan used its influence with Vichy France to obtain concessions for Thailand.
-As a result, France agreed in March 1941 to cede 54,000 square kilometres of Laotian territory west of the Mekong and most of the Cambodian province of Battambang to Thailand, which instated the Thai name of Phra Tabong Province.
+As a result, Vichy France agreed in March 1941 to cede 54,000 square kilometres of Laotian territory west of the Mekong and most of the Cambodian province to Thailand.

 The recovery of territory and the regime's apparent victory over a European colonial power greatly enhanced Phibun's reputation.

 Because Japan wanted to maintain both its working relationship with Vichy and the status quo, the real beneficiaries of the conflict were the Japanese.
 They were able to expand their influence in both Thailand and Indochina.
 The Japanese intention was to use Thailand and Indochina as their military base to invade Burma and Malaya in the future.

 The Thais accepted a quarter of the territory that they had lost to the French, in addition to having to pay six million piastres as a concession to the French.
 Relations between Japan and Thailand subsequently stressed as a disappointed Phibun switched to courting the British and Americans in the hopes of warding off what he saw as an imminent Japanese invasion.